sage-code/maj/render.md

 ## Future envelopment

-In the future we will expand on this idea to make Maj Turing complete.
+In the future we will expand on this idea to make Maj a Turing complete language.